farukuzun/AntiCaptchaFF/README.md

 I usually try to avoid Google products for privacy reasons.
 But they have one product that became widespread like cancer figuratively and literally, **reCaptcha**.
 It's just an illusion of security which destroys all usability.

 This project uses [AntiCaptcha API](https://anti-captcha.com/) for solve and bypass reCaptcha.
-Since defeating reCaptcha's audio challenges is not [hard to implement](https://github.com/ecthros/uncaptcha), Google usually doesn't allow you to [use it.](https://instaud.io/1ZAC) This projects aims to help people with disabilities and people who are tired of solving challenges.
+Since defeating reCaptcha's audio challenges is not [hard to implement](https://github.com/ecthros/uncaptcha), Google usually doesn't allow you to [use it.](https://instaud.io/1ZAC) This project aims to help people with disabilities and people who tired of solving challenges.

 ## How it works